-There are a number of ways of building up to the Tabata Protocol, but the simplest one is to simply start off with two sets of sub-maximal (about 80% effort) 20 second sprints (after a 5 minute warm-up), with 10 seconds between them.
+There are a number of ways of building up to the Tabata Protocol, but the simplest one is to start off with just two sets of sub-maximal (about 80% effort) 20 second sprints (after a 5 minute warm-up), with 10 seconds between them.
 Then, as your fitness improves, increase the number very gradually until you can do all 8.
-And after this, gradually increase the intensity of your sprints until you are doing them all with maximum effort.
+And after that, gradually increase the intensity of your sprints until you are doing them all with maximum effort.

 An alternative method is to start with shorter sprints and longer rest periods.
 So you could do 10 second sprints and have 20 second rest periods.
 Do 6 of these to begin with; then increase to 7 in your second week, and then 8 in your third week.
 After this you would increase the sprints to 15 seconds and decrease the rest periods to 15 seconds.
 Do 5 of these and build up weekly until you can do 8.
 Finally increase the sprints to 20 seconds and decrease the rest periods to 10 seconds.
 Start off with 4 and add one per week until you can do the full Tabata Protocol.